cmdcolin/oddgenes/README.md

 ### Circular chromosomes

-Circularized chromosomes should be unsurprising to anyone working with plasmids but for gene annotation formats which use linear coordinates, representing anything wrapping around the origin is challenging
+Circularized chromosomes should be unsurprising to anyone working with plasmids and many prokaryotic genomes but for gene annotation formats which use linear coordinates, representing anything wrapping around the origin is challenging.

 Many genomic viewers do not do this well.
 For GFF format this is done by making the end go past the end of the genome.
 Below, the genome is 6407 bp in length, but the CDS feature extends past this and sets Is_circular=true